-The most common way to fax Google Docs files is with the help of email fax services.
-These are services that are linked to our Gmail address, and enable us to send and receive faxes from a computer.
+The most common way to fax Google Docs files is with the help of online fax services.
+They link a virtual number to Gmail, allowing you to send and receive faxes as common emails.

-- Then a new pop-up window will emerge, and from there you can choose the document you want to attach for fax conversion.
+- 4A pop-up window will emerge, where you will pick the document you want to fax from your Google Drive storage.

 Not all services have this option, so if this is an important feature for you, try yo talk to customer service first.